Labfox/Cours/docs/english/main.md

 4

 1. How did you go to Miami ?
-2. When was the last time your sister readed ?
+2. When was the last time your sister read ?
 3. When was the last time you went to cinema ?
 4. Who did you play tennis with ?
 5. How long James watched the TV for ?